 - Last month's dates (First and Last) - returns the dates of last month's first day (LastMonthStartDate) and last day (LastMonthEndDate).

 - First / Last business day this month - returns the dates of the first workday (ThisMonthFirstWorkingDay) and last workday (ThisMonthLastWorkingDay) from the current month.

-Enter a date in cell B18 that contains Japanese characters for year, month, and day inserted after the numerals.
+Enter a date in cell B18 (DateText) that contains Japanese characters for year, month, and day inserted after the numerals.
 The date in converted to the MM/DD/YYYY format and returned in cell B29 (ReformattedDate).